 This kind of circles back to the first point of demand.
 If there’s a very limited supply of a bag, for example a rare Chanel color like this pink or a Birkin chances are that you’re going to have to pay above retail for these bags even if they’re not in perfect condition.
 In our opinion, you need to really, really love the bag to pay such a premium for a pre-loved piece.
 But if you really lust after a seasonal color or any item that is not easily bought in a boutique, then paying a premium might just be the only way.

-There’s several places where you can buy pre-loved designer bags and accessories including local consignment stores, large second hand retailers such as Vestiaire Collective or the Real Real, but in this article we’re going to focus on eBay and how to use the platform to your advantage.
+There’s several places where you can buy pre-loved designer bags and accessories including local consignment stores, large second hand retailers such as Fashionphile or Rebag, but in this article we’re going to focus on buying a designer bag on eBay and how to use the platform to your advantage.

 One of the main concerns for buying second hand luxury bags or accessory is the authenticity of the item.
 We’ve all heard horror stories of fake bags being sold on eBay for thousands, and that is a scary though!
 We will give you some tips on how to score an authentic bag for less and then I’ll share the main shops or eBay sellers to watch!

 Tips for buying authentic designer bags online: